The Object getOwnPropertyDescriptors() method

 */

-There is one use case that makes this property very useful.
+There is one use case that makes this method very useful.
 ES2015 gave us Object.assign(), which copies all enumerable own properties from one or more objects, and return a new object.
 However there is a problem with that, because it does not correctly copies properties with non-default attributes.

 If an object for example has just a setter, it’s not correctly copied to a new object, using Object.assign().
 For example with this object: